tamimhasan404/tamimhasan404/README.md

 *  Found multiple security flaws  and acknowledged by organization like Nokia, Hp, Cisco, Nvidia, Lego etc.
 *  Rewarded by Netherlands National Cyber Security Center ( NCSC ) for finding security loophole on their web assets.
-*  Rewarded by RIPE NCC (Réseaux IP Européens Network Coordination Centre) for finding vulnerability on their main domain (ripe.net).
+*  Rewarded by RIPE NCC (European IP Networks Network Coordination Center) for finding vulnerability on their main domain.
 *  Acknowledged by US Department of Homeland Security(DHS).
 *  Contributor in google hacking database(GHDB).